smedhkour/VBA-Challenge/README.md

 VBA-Challenge Repo for Module2 due 10/10/24
 Instructions:

-Create a script that loops through all the stocks for each quarter and outputs the following information:
+1) Create a script that loops through all the stocks for each quarter and outputs the following information:

-  The ticker symbol
+  -The ticker symbol

-  Quarterly change from the opening price at the beginning of a given quarter to the closing price at the end of that quarter.
+  -Quarterly change from the opening price at the beginning of a given quarter to the closing price at the end of that quarter.

-  The percentage change from the opening price at the beginning of a given quarter to the closing price at the end of that quarter.
+  -The percentage change from the opening price at the beginning of a given quarter to the closing price at the end of that quarter.

-  The total stock volume of the stock.
+  -The total stock volume of the stock.

-Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+2) Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every quarter) at once.
+3) Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every quarter) at once.

-Make sure to use conditional formatting that will highlight positive change in green and negative change in red.
+4) Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

 skills:

-  Retrieval of Data
+  -Retrieval of Data

-  Column Creation
+  -Column Creation

-  Confitional Formatting
+  -Conditional Formatting

-  Looping Across Worksheet
+  -Looping Across Worksheet

-  Screenshots of Data
+  -Screenshots of Data

-  Separate VBA script files
+  -Separate VBA script files

-  Completed README file
+  -Completed README file